 In the past, federal funds have been derived from the Transportation Equity Act for the Twenty-First Century (TEA-21) which included two primary financing programs for local projects: the Surface Transportation Program (STP) and the Congestion Mitigation and Air Quality Program (CMAQ).
 Projects that are currently funded under these programs are listed in Appendix G. On July 29, 2005, Congress has passed the reauthorization of the Transportation Bill - Safe, Accountable, Flexible and Efficient (SAFE), a six-year bill through 2009.
 The STP and CMAQ programs are expected to continue.
 State funding for local transportation projects is available primarily through the State Transportation Improvement Program (STIP).
-A list of the current projects funded under this program is included in Appendix G. In Fall 2007, the California Transportation Commission (CTC) provided the Fund Estimate (FE) for the 2008 STIP.
+A list of the current projects funded under this program and other funding program is included in Appendix G. In Fall 2011, the California Transportation Commission (CTC) provided the Fund Estimate (FE) for the 2012 STIP.
 C/CAG recommended a list of projects to the Metropolitan Transportation Commission (MTC) for incorporation into a regional recommendation.
-The list of projects was initially adopted by the CTC in April 2008.
-The recently updated list of projects in San Mateo County for the 2008 STIP (as of June 11, 2009) is in Table 8-1.
+The recently updated list of projects in San Mateo County for the 2012 STIP (as of October 24, 2011) is in Table 8-1.
+SUMMARY of PROPOSED 2012 STIP FOR SAN MATEO COUNTY (\$1,000's)